alphagov/slimmer/README.md

     config.action_controller.asset_host = "http://my.alternative.host"

-to application.rb.
+to `application.rb`.

 ## Specifying a template

-A specific template can be requested by giving its name in the X-Slimmer-Template HTTP header.
+A specific template can be requested by giving its name in the `X-Slimmer-Template` HTTP header.

 In a controller action, you can do this by calling `slimmer_template`.